 Here are seven main capabilities to look for in an omnichannel contact center solution:

-Omnichannel services must improve a business’s ability to identify and respond to posts and direct mentions across social media platforms, addressing customer needs and protecting brand image.
+6. Social listening.
+Omnichannel contact center services must improve a business’s ability to identify and respond to posts and direct mentions across social media platforms, addressing customer needs and protecting brand image.
 Social listening expands the omnichannel capabilities with the ability to route social media posts directly from the brand’s profile page.
 And think about this: at least 50% of people get their news from social networks, so you’ll be making your customers’ lives easier by replying directly on their platforms of choice.

 If current events are driving high call volumes in your contact center, it is timely to explore an omnichannel solution that helps deflect calls to potentially lower-cost, more asynchronous channels, like email or text messages.